rydmike/theme_demo/README.md

   );
   // Get default keyValueDb implementation and initialize it for use. await container.read(keyValueDbProvider).init();

+  // By reading the keyValueDbListenerProvider, we instantiate it.
+This sets up
-  // The app will also listen to state changes in keyValueDbProvider.
+  // a listener that listens to state changes in keyValueDbProvider.
+In the
-  // This allows us to swap the keyValueDb implementation used in the app
+  // listener we can swap the keyValueDb implementation used in the app
   // dynamically between: Hive, SharedPreferences and volatile memory. container.read(keyValueDbListenerProvider);
   runApp(